-SALT LAKE—Jacobsen Construction Co., which is building part of the City Creek Center project and other major Utah projects, appointed Douglas C. Welling as its chief executive officer and Gary Ellis as chief financial officer on Friday.
+SALT LAKE CITY —Jacobsen Construction Co., which is building part of the City Creek Center project and other major Utah sites, has appointed Douglas C. Welling as its chief executive officer and Gary Ellis as chief financial officer.

-Welling follows Lonnie M. Bullard who served as CEO for 15 years.
-Bullard will stay on as chairman of the board and as Jacobsen’s chief public spokesperson, the company said in a statement.
+Welling follows Lonnie M. Bullard, who served as CEO for 15 years.
+Bullard will stay as chairman of the board and as Jacobsen's chief public spokesperson, the company said in a statement.

 Welling has been with the company since Jacobsen gave the Salt Lake City and County Building a seismic upgrade in 1989.
 He's been serving as president and chief operating officer since 2006.

 "I have always embraced the values on which Jacobsen Construction was founded," Welling said.
 "We will continue to honor the Jacobsen legacy by providing an experience marked by integrity and quality, in both the projects and the relationships we build.
 As Jacobsen enters its 90th year, I am excited to join with our 500 owner-employees and continue exceeding our clients' expectations."